sertansenturk/tomato/README.md

 ### Installing tomato

-`tomato` requires several packages to be installed.
-In Linux, you have to install the _python 3_ (or _python 2.7_, depending on your Python choice), _libxml2, libxslt1, freetype_, and _png_ development packages.
-The package names might vary in different Linux distributions.
-In *Ubuntu 16.04* using *Python 3.5*, you can install these packages by:
+`tomato` may require several packages to be installed depending on your operating system.
+For example, in *Ubuntu 16.04* using *Python 3.5*, you have to install the _python 3_, _libxml2, libxslt1, freetype_, and _png_ development packages.
+You can install them by:

 ```bash
 sudo apt-get install python3 python3.5-dev python3-pip libxml2-dev libxslt1-dev libfreetype6-dev libpng12-dev